Visyond/website-hugo/site/content/product-tour/product-tour.md

   <meta property="og:url" content="">
   <meta name="description" content="Automate the journey from a spreadsheet cell to analytical insights on online dashboards">
 topTitle: >-
-  From Spreadsheets to Interactive Dashboards in a Few Clicks
+  From Spreadsheets to Interactive Analytics and Dashboards in a Few Clicks
-topDescription: Transform your spreadsheets into a decision-making platform that drives performance
+topDescription: Transform your spreadsheets into a collaborative planning and decision-making platform that drives performance
 StepsHeader: >-
       Make Better Decisions in 3 Simple Steps
 StepsBlock:
   - descr: >-
-      **Import your Excel spreadsheet** (or build one in Visyond) or install our add-in (coming soon) to transform it into an interactive and collaborative **decision-making platform**.
+      Import your Excel spreadsheet (or build one in Visyond) or [install our add-in](https://appsource.microsoft.com/en-us/product/office/WA200002940) to transform it into an interactive and collaborative decision-making platform.
     benefitsList:
       - text: >-
-          Track data and quickly compare scenarios
+          Track data and quickly compare scenarios.
       - text: >-
-          Control which worksheets collaborators can see and edit
+          Control which worksheets collaborators can see and edit.
       - text: >-
-          Find out if there's something wrong with your model
+          Find out if there’s something wrong with your model.
     benefitsList2:
       - text: >-
-          You don't need consultants, IT experts, or lengthy installations to get things rolling
+          You don’t need consultants, IT experts, or lengthy installations to start using the platform.
       - text: >-
-           Leverage your Excel skills without having to learn new complicated menus
+           Use your Excel skills without having to learn new menus and workflow: if you can do it in Excel, you can do it right away in Visyond.
       - text: >-
-           Your data is safe and can't be overwritten by collaborators
+           Your data is safe and can’t be overwritten by collaborators.
     image: /img/product-tour/step1.png
     title: 'Connect Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Pick cells you want to analyze, and get presentation-ready Sensitivities, Scenarios, and Monte Carlo Simulation.
+      Select cells you want to analyze, and get presentation-ready Sensitivities, Scenarios, and Monte Carlo Simulation.
     benefitsList:
       - text: >-
-          Learn what really drives your decision metrics
+          Learn what really drives your decision metrics.
       - text: >-
-          Visualize how your model reacts to changes in key assumptions
+          Visualize how your model reacts to changes in key assumptions.
       - text: >-
-          Compare many scenarios in real time
+          Compare multiple scenarios in real time.
       - text: >-
-          Analyze risks with Monte Carlo Simulation
+          Analyze risks with Monte Carlo Simulation.
       - text: >-
-          Extend your collaborators' analyses without anyone losing data
+          Extend your collaborators’ analyses without anyone losing or corrupting data.
     benefitsList2:
       - text: >-
-          You don't need many tools.
-Visyond's analyses are integrated with the spreadsheets and dashboards
+          You don’t need to move data across many tools: Visyond’s analyses are integrated with the spreadsheets and dashboards.
       - text: >-
-          Both Excel experts and novices will get things done quickly
+          Both Excel experts and novices will get things done quickly.
     image: /img/product-tour/step2.png
     title: 'Analyze with Few Clicks'
     titlePrefix: '2'
   - descr: >-
-      Add your analyses to dashboards, create spreadsheet-driven calculators, and securely share them with others.
+      Select cells and charts, add them to dashboards, create spreadsheet-driven calculators, and securely present them.
     benefitsList:
       - text: >-
-          Hide the complexity of the spreadsheet and put important metrics on interactive dashboards
+          Hide the complexity of the spreadsheet and put important metrics on interactive dashboards.
       - text: >-
-          Enable stakeholders to test scenarios without your help
+          Enable stakeholders to test scenarios without your help.
       - text: >-
-          Share only certain dashboards and scenarios with certain collaborators
+          Share only certain dashboards and scenarios with certain collaborators.
     benefitsList2:
       - text: >-
-          You can't accidentally break the spreadsheet or obstruct the dashboard views of other collaborators
+          Nobody can accidentally corrupt  spreadsheet data or obstruct the dashboard views of other collaborators.
       - text: >-
-          Once created - always updated: Visyond's dashboards require minimal to no maintenance
+          Once created - always updated: Visyond’s dashboards require minimal to no maintenance.
     image: /img/product-tour/step4.png
-    title: 'Share Insights and Scenarios on Dashboards'
+    title: 'Securely share Insights and Scenarios via Dashboards'
     titlePrefix: '3'
 visForHeader: 'Visyond Is for Everyone Who Makes Decisions Based on Spreadsheets'
 functionTitle: Functions